b-smalley/brandon-os/README.md

 # Brandon-OS
 Super simple boot loader with extra features and some commands.
-I used public resources and code segments from various places like stack overflow but coded a lot by myself
+I used public resources and code segments from various places like stack overflow but wrote a lot by myself.

 ## Commands
 * Hello